itod/PEGKitMiniMathTutorial/README.md

 A `primary` expression is either an atom or a parenthesized sub expression.
 The parentheses will be used to alter operator precedence in our *MiniMath* language.

-Note that we can recursively call our own `expr` rule (although in PEGKit grammars, you must always avoid [left recursion](http://en.wikipedia.org/wiki/Left_recursion)).
+Note that we can recursively call our own `expr` rule (although in PEGKit grammars, you must always avoid [left recursion](http://en.wikipedia.org/wiki/Left_recursion), or rules which point immediately to themselves).

 Now let's move on to multiplication and addition.
 As usual, we want multiplication to bind more tightly than addition.
 Since we're working from the bottom up, we can make multiplication bind more tightly by defining it first.